Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 Lessons from My Backyard Hydroponics Adventure

-You know how they say necessity is the mother of invention?
+You know they say necessity is the mother of invention?
 For me, it was more of a boisterous child convincing me to create something out of nothing.
-Living in our small town, where everyone knows each other’s business, I’d always been intrigued by gardening, and when I found myself with an unexpected hobby, I decided to dive into hydroponics—mostly because I thought it sounded fancy and, let’s be honest, very ‘backyard science experiment’ cool.
+Living in our small town, where everyone knows each other’s business, I’d always been intrigued by gardening, and when I found myself an unexpected hobby, I decided to dive into hydroponics—mostly because I thought it sounded fancy and, let’s be honest, very ‘backyard science experiment’ cool.

 My first attempts were embarrassing, to say the least.
-Picture this: a dizzying array of buckets, tubing, and plants that I thought were supposed to be healthy ended up looking they’d seen better days.
+Picture this: a dizzying array of buckets, tubing, and plants that I thought were supposed to be healthy but ended up looking like they’d seen better days.
 And then there was the smell.
 Oh, the smell!
 It was a blend of something rotting and something green.
 But hey, this was my journey, and I was determined to figure it out.

 The Early Days: Just Me and My Plastic Buckets

 I started off with a simple setup, using some old 5-gallon buckets that I found in the shed.
 My husband, bless him, had used them for various odd jobs around the house, and I was convinced they were going to be the vessels of life.
-I cut holes in the lids for net pots and filled them with a mix of and rock wool.
+I cut holes in the lids for net and filled them with a mix of hydroton and rock wool.
 I even managed to snag some seedlings from the local nursery that looked quite promising—basically, if it grew, I wanted it.

 The pump was a different story.
 I had inherited an old aquarium pump from my high school days—back when I thought I’d be an aquatic biologist.
 I dusted it off, but it sputtered like it had a mind of its own.
 When I finally got it to work, it was like a breath of fresh air!
 Or so I thought.
 Within a week, though, the water turned an alarming shade of green.
 Algae, I learned the hard way, is not my friend.